hbrc-fpga-class/class-material/sshfs.md

 # SSHFS

+sshfs allows you to mount a remote file system over ssh.
+See we

 This document explains howto setup sshfs on your computer so you can mount the hbrc_fpga_class directory on the class robot into your file system.